-Growing up on a livestock farm halves the risk of inflammatory bowel diseasesJuly 11th, 2014 in Diseases, Conditions, Syndromes /
+Growing up on a livestock farm halves the risk of inflammatory bowel diseasesJuly 11, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 New research conducted at Aarhus University has revealed that people who have grown up on a farm with livestock are only half as likely as their urban counterparts to develop the most common inflammatory bowel diseases: ulcerative colitis and Crohn's disease.
 The study findings have recently been published in the European Journal of Epidemiology.

 "It is extremely exciting that we can now see that not only allergic diseases, but also more classic inflammatory diseases appear to depend on the environment we are exposed to early in our lives," relates Vivi Schlünssen, Associate Professor in Public Health at Aarhus University.

 The study indicates that people born after 1952 who spent the first five years of their lives on a livestock farm are much better protected against the common inflammatory bowel diseases than the oldest people in the survey.
 In fact, results from the oldest age group seem to show that it made no difference whether the subjects grew up in town or country.

 "This leads us to believe that there is a correlation between the rise in inflammatory bowel diseases and increasing urbanisation, given that more and more children are growing up in urban settings," adds Signe Timm, PhD student at Aarhus University.

 "We know that development of the immune system is finalised in the first years of our lives, and we suspect that environmental influences may have a crucial effect on this development.
 The place where you grow up may therefore influence your risk of developing an inflammatory bowel disease later in life."

 Variation of bacteria may have an effect